Creating a Kii Application

 This brings up the "Create Your App" menu.

-Enter the name of your application, select the desired server location and the mobile platforms you'd like to use.
+Enter the name of your application, select the mobile platforms you'd like to use.

 For more details on the parameters, see Application.